andrewcooke-isti/KeyVault-Secrets-Rotation-SignalRService-PowerShell/README.md

 add the function app as owner of the resource group.
 With that done you can trigger an expiry and see rotation (eventually - it takes a few mins) in the function app log stream.

+Thanks to Ramchandra Kudtarkar from MS support for help with this.

 # ORIGNAL DOCS - KeyVault-Secrets-Rotation-SignalRService-PowerShell